spirit-island/spirit-island-mod/CUSTOM.md

       - `params`: **table** - contains data about game setup
         - `level`: **number** - level of current adversary (only exists for Adversary call)
         - `deck`: **table** - table containing current setup for invader deck
-          - values of 1, 2, 3 indicate random card of that stage
+          - 1, 2, 3: indicates random card of that stage
-          - values of W, M, J, S indicate specific stage I cards
+          - W, M, J, S: indicates specific stage I card
-          - values of We, Me, Je, Se, C indicate specific stage II cards
+          - We, Me, Je, Se, C: indicates specific stage II card
-          - values of MW, JW, SW, MJ, SM, JS indicate specific stage III cards
+          - MW, JW, SW, MJ, SM, JS: indicates specific stage III card
-          - values of <anything above>** will have UI treat card as one stage lower (i.e. Prussia 2)
+          - [anything above]*: will have UI treat card as one stage lower (i.e. Prussia 2)
         - return **table** - updated table for invader deck setup
   - mapSetup - allows you to modify the pieces on a board
     - `mapSetup`: **boolean** - set to true if you have MapSetup function